-A lot of the tourism stakeholders were affected badly; some were on the verge of bankruptcy.
+Many tourism stakeholders were poorly affected; some were on the verge of bankruptcy.
 Fortunately, everyone stood steadfast in supporting and encouraging one another.
-Several events and meetings were held on how to revive tourism and promote Visitors to the country with messages that Nepal is safe again.
+Several events and meetings were held on reviving tourism and promoting visitors to the country with messages that Nepal is safe again.
 In the meantime, domestic tourism was encouraged, and it was a significant success in helping sustain the entrepreneurs in the travel trade business.

 Optimism is high in the air amongst tourism entrepreneurs.
 New Hotels are under construction, new restaurants are sprouting up, and more investments are made in other tourism infrastructures.
 Boutique hotels are springing up in the main cities of Kathmandu and Pokhara.
 There are reports on blog papers, magazines, and posts on Social media about how the travel inquiries are gaining momentum again – all positive signs of improvement.

 The autumn season is believed to be the busiest period for Nepal.
-However, if going by the indication that the tourist arrivals increased 13% in the first six months of this year, the tourism industry stakeholders are optimistic that better days are just around the corner.
+However, if the tourist arrivals increased by 13% in the first six months of this year, the tourism industry stakeholders are optimistic that better days are just around the corner.

-Your visit to Nepal means you contribute to the tourism industry’s speedy recovery after the natural disaster.
+Your visit to Nepal means contributing to the tourism industry’s speedy recovery after the natural disaster.